Recipients of European Union funds

 The European Commission is committed to guarantee full transparency on the beneficiaries of funds in line with the requirements of Article 35 of the Financial Regulations.
 Here you can find the information covering all the methods used in the implementation of external assistance under the responsibility of EuropeAid Co-operation Office, whether financed under the general budget of the EU or the European Development Fund.

 EuropeAid uses different methods to implement external assistance:

-In addition the majority of contracts awarded by third countries under decentralised implementation can be found on beneficiaries of grants.
+In addition the majority of contracts awarded by third countries under decentralised implementation, for which the payements are done by the European Commission can be found on recipients of decentralised contracts.

 • World Bank beneficiaries 2011.
 [209 KB]